sillsdev/docu-notion/README.md

 npx notion-pull -n $MY_NOTION_TOKEN -r $MY_NOTION_DOCS_ROOT_PAGE_ID -m "./docs" -i "./static/notion_images" -p "/notion_images/"
 ```

-## 8. Commit (or not)
+## 7. Commit

+Most projects should probably commit the current markdown and image files each time you run notion-pull.

-It's up to you whether you want to keep these files in the git history of your site.
-If you don't, `.gitignore` the two output directories.
-Note that if you are using the workflow feature, and a document that previously had a `Status` property of `Publish` and now has a different status, you probably want to keep publishing the old version.
+Note that if you choose not to commit, the workflow feature won't work for you.
+Imagine the case where a document that previously had a `Status` property of `Publish` now has a different status.
+You probably want to keep publishing the old version until the new one is ready.
 But if you don't commit files, your CI system (e.g. Github Actions) won't have the old version around, so it will disappear from your site.

 # Advanced: using a Notion database